[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 Web Search title, url, description (excerpt) Basic web search

-Summarizer (summary=1/res/v1/summarizer/search) AI answer synthesized by Brave reading multiple pages + citations Answering questions, AI assistant
+Summarizer (summary=1/res/v1/summarizer/search) AI answer synthesized by Brave after reading multiple pages + citations Answering questions, AI assistant

-CDK only creates a placeholder secret; the value has not been entered yet.
+CDK only creates a placeholder secret; the value hasn't been entered yet.

 aws secretsmanager put-secret-value \